 The number of people you invite to the wedding will affect the overall vibe or atmosphere of your special day.
-Do you want to have an intimate private ceremony with only your nearest and dearest, or do you want the wedding to feel like a city-wide carnival?
+Do you want to have a private wedding ceremony with only your nearest and dearest loved ones, or do you want a large wedding that feels like a city-wide carnival?
 Perhaps you’d like something in-between.
 Whatever ambiance you’re going for, we’ve broken down how numbers will affect the atmosphere of your wedding, and created our own categories.

-The Block Party Wedding 200-500 guests For a “Block Party Wedding” vibe, pretty much anyone who shares a last name with you or your soon-to-be spouse gets the invite (unless your last name is Jones or Smith, that’s a whole other ball game).
-You can also include friends, co-workers, college roommates, old teachers,neighbors, and the people who you see every day who don’t quite make the cut on typical guest lists.
-You do lose some of the intimacy in this wedding and you might be so busy saying hello to everyone that you won’t get a chance to have more than a bite of your wedding cake.
+The Block Party Wedding (200-500 guests) - For a “Block Party Wedding” vibe, pretty much anyone who shares a last name with you or your soon-to-be spouse gets the invite (unless your last name is Jones or Smith, that’s a whole other ball game).
+You can also include friends, co-workers, college roommates, old teachers, neighbors, and the people who you see every day who don’t quite make the cut on typical guest lists.
+You do lose some of the intimacy in a large wedding and you might be so busy saying hello to everyone that you won’t get a chance to have more than a bite of your wedding cake.
 But, this kind of wedding has a strong community atmosphere and gives your guests the freedom to mix and mingle with everyone from all parts of your lives.

 The Harry and Meghan:

-500-2,000 guests While you might not be marrying royalty, you may want your wedding to feel like an entire town is celebrating with you.
-If you have the ability to invite that many people, here’s who’s often left off a guestlist.
+(500-2,000 guests) - While you might not be marrying royalty, you may want your wedding to feel like an entire town is celebrating with you.
+If you have the wedding budget and ability to invite that many people, here’s who’s often left off a guestlist.

 (You get the picture.)